Left in the lurch: Asylum seekers respond to Trump’s CBP One cancellation

 “They put us in a room where there were more than 50 kidnapped people of different nationalities, including Mexicans too,” Martino said.
 “There were 14 children.
 I counted them.”

-The armed men — Martino suspects they were members of a criminal group — forced the young father to give up his phone so they could demand money from his contacts.
+The armed men — Martino suspects they were members of a criminal group — forced the young father to give up his phone so they could demand money from his contacts for a ransom.
 They managed to reach Martino’s brother in Dallas.

 Martino said his brother was forced to sell his car to pay off his captors.
 At $1,800 a head, the family was released after six days in captivity.